ga-wdi-curriculum/git-branching/readme.md

 7. Pulling Changes:
   - Now, the Primary student should pull down the changes from the remote repo and work to resolve any merge conflicts

-## Additional Exercise - Branching and Merging Practice (10 min)

-  1. Create the structure
-     - In ~/wdi/sandbox.
-Create a directory and initialize a new repository
-     - Create an index.html and commit
-     - Fill out html boilerplate and put some elements on the page then commit
-  2. Add some styling
-      - Create and Checkout a branch called "style"
-      - Create a stylesheet link it to your html and add some styling to your page then commit
-  3. Checkout back to your master branch
-      - Merge Changes From our style branch Back into our master branch

-  **Bonus: Add JavaScript Functionality**
-  4. Add JavaScript Functionality
-      - create a new branch
-      - create a new file called script.js
-      - link our script.js file in our index.html
-      - in the script.js file, add functionality to alert a user "hello world" when the html page is opened in the browser
-  5. Merge our Branch back into master

 ## Closing (5 min)